What is Rotary?

 You can learn much more about the work and supported causes of Rotary starting with an overview at this page.

 What to Know

-While eclubs constitute a small portion of Rotary’s 34,000 clubs, the members of the eClub of Silicon Valley believe that our flexibility with our meetings, our ability to focus and connect both locally and globally, and our willingness to explore the possibilities of new technologies, allow us to contribute to Rotary’s efforts in powerful ways.
+While online Rotary clubs, also known as Rotary eClubs, constitute a small portion of Rotary’s 34,000+ clubs, the members of the Rotary eClub of Silicon Valley believe that our flexibility with our meetings, our ability to focus and connect both locally and globally, and our willingness to explore the possibilities of new technologies, allow us to contribute to Rotary’s efforts in powerful ways.

-Being in an eclub is not for everyone.
+Being in an eClub is not for everyone.
 It takes an extra level of self-discipline to make time each week to attend meetings when a set time and place is not calling from one’s calendar.
-Additionally, at traditionally meetings, others approach you in person to engage you in conversations and invite you to take part.
-While members of our club are contacted by email and phone, enjoying what it means to be part of our club requires you to actively share your ideas and step forward to make new opportunities happen.
+Additionally, at traditional brick-and-mortar Rotary meetings, others approach you in person to engage you in conversations and invite you to take part.
+While members of our club are connected by email and phone, enjoying what it means to be part of our club requires you to actively share your ideas and step forward to make new opportunities happen.
 In short, you are expected to be one who does, and not one who waits for others to do.

 If you align with the above, however, you will find that being able to attend a meeting any time between Monday morning and Sunday evening is wonderfully useful for those with exceptionally busy schedules.
 There is also no weekly cost for meals, allowing our members to channel funds to other projects, such as Rotary’s efforts to promote peace, fight disease, provide clean water, protect mothers and children, support education, and grow local economies.
 Learn more about Rotary’s areas of focus at this page.

 Benefits of Membership